 Removing walls might mean sacrificing some of the existing high level cupboard space in your kitchen.
 Compensate for the lost storage with an island or peninsula outfitted with deep drawers and shelves.
 An appliance cupboard can help cut worktop clutter.

-You do need effective ventilation ducted through the roof or an exterior wall to keep odors from moving into the rest of your home.
-Range hoods and downdraft vents are sized to fit the cooktop.
+You do need effective ventilation ducted through the roof or an exterior wall to keep odours from moving into the rest of your home.
+Range hoods and down draft vents are sized to fit the cook top.
 You may find, though, that removing interior walls creates new cross-breeze patterns because windows and doors that were once separated by walls are now open to one another.

 While you want the kitchen to be comfortable, you don't want it to be a chaotic space.
 Fortunately, defining activity areas without floor-to-ceiling walls isn't really very difficult.
 Furniture groupings are an obvious space-organizing tool.
 Lighting, too, can create subtle boundaries.
 Track lights can be adjusted to outline a specific area, for instance.

 Architectural features will also do the trick.
 For example, a picture window, different ceiling heights, floor borders or a fireplace all provide natural focal points that can anchor activity areas.
 In fact, in many cases, the sitting and eating areas don't have to be relocated once the walls come down.
 But experiment to find what is best for your household.
 You might want to swap the dining area with that of the sitting space or the other way around.
 Just be sure that people can move freely and logically, with minimal intrusion across foot-traffic paths.

 Whatever sequence you choose for your living, eating and cooking spaces, it's a good idea to include a nook or alcove in your plans.
 This space will serve as a retreat for doing homework, reading or using the computer.
 It brings out the maximum benefits of a family-room kitchen: privacy combined with a space designed for socializing.